UiL-OTS-labs/jspsych-lexical-decision/README.md

 For uploading to the UiL-OTS data server you will need to change this to the access_key that you obtained when your experiment was approved.
 For elaborate info see `globals.js`.

 Good luck!

-# Getting started (the easy way, working internet connection required)
-For now, the easiest way to test these templates, is:

-1. Download this repository by clicking the green code button above and Download zip.
-2. Unzip the jspsych-audlexdec-vp-main.zip at a location of your choosing.
-3. Inside the folder is a file called index.html, double click it in order to open it in a browser.

-# Getting started (the harder way, local and/or custom setup)

-You need this github repository and to download the jsPsych library version 6.1 complete the following steps.
-When downloading and extracting folders please keep in mind that once working on the server, filenames are case sensitive and "jsPsych.js" and "jspsych.js" are two distinct filenames.
-It might work on your machine, but it might not work on the server hosting your experiment.

-You will need to adapt your own directory structure/naming convention in the top ```<script>``` tags as defined in index.html, if you want your own local jsPsych setup.

-1. Download this repository by clicking the green code button above and Download zip.
-2. Unzip the jspsych-audlexdec-vp.zip at a location of your choosing.
-3. Download jsPsych-6.1.0 (-6.1.0 is the version) from the jsPsych releases website https://github.com/jspsych/jsPsych/releases.
-You might need to scroll down a little.
-4. Extract the jsPsych folder into the jspsych-audlexdec-vp folder you extracted earlier.
-5. Inside the folder is a file called index.html, double click it in order to open it in a browser.